edayot/SimpleDrawer/README.md

 This command will give you all items available in the datapack : `/function simpledrawer:give`

-In creative mod only : you can break the item frame, this will totally break the drawer (only for old version of the datapack).

 # Developers :
 See the [documentation](https://edayot.github.io/SimpleDrawer/) for adding your own material or disabling items.